Smoke Gets in Your Eyes (Homicide: Life on the Street): Plot summary

-Howard (Melissa Leo) quits smoking, and her partner Felton (Daniel Baldwin) fears her edginess will endanger his safety.
-Bayliss (Kyle Secor) also tries to quit smoking, but tries to live vicariously through his smoking partner Pembleton (Andre Braugher).
+Howard (Melissa Leo) quits smoking, and her partner Felton (Daniel Baldwin) fears her subsequent edginess will endanger his safety.
+Bayliss (Kyle Secor) also tries to quit smoking but tries to live vicariously through his smoking partner Pembleton (Andre Braugher).
 Howard and Bayliss petition Gee (Yaphet Kotto) to set up a non-smoking section for the squad room, but an amused Gee refuses because most of the detectives smoke.

 Howard, Felton, Bayliss and Pembleton find they share a common suspect in a Union Square murder, and plan a joint stakeout.
 Howard and Bayliss decide to ride together so Pembleton and Felton can smoke in the car.
 Although outwardly critical and skeptical, Pembleton and Felton are actually impressed with their partners' willpower and discuss the merits of quitting smoking.
 Howard and Bayliss, however, talk about nothing but smoking, prompting Bayliss to walk to Pembleton's car window and ask for a cigarette.
 As the result, the four detectives almost miss the suspect, and have to engage him in a foot chase to arrest him.

-Meanwhile, an intrusive public works inspector (Carter Jahncke) tests the air quality at the squad room, but insists to an inquisitive Gee that everything is fine.
-The next day, however, Gee goes upstairs and finds a team wearing protective respirator suits removing hazardous asbestos from the wall.
+Meanwhile, an intrusive public works inspector (Carter Jahncke) tests the air quality at the squad room but insists to an inquisitive Gee that everything is fine.
+The next day, however, Gee goes upstairs and finds a team wearing protective respirator suits removing asbestos from the wall.
 Gee angrily confronts Captain Barnfather (Clayton LeBouef) and Colonel Granger (Gerald F. Gough) for not informing the detectives about the work, and demands it be stopped until precautionary medical checks can be conducted.
-Barnfather and Granger insist the removal work is safe, but give in when Gee threatens to go to the media.
+Barnfather and Granger insist the removal work is safe but give in when Gee threatens to go to the media.
 Meanwhile, Lewis (Clark Johnson) brags repeatedly to Crosetti (Jon Polito) about his new Ford FE V8 engine and the car he plans to build.
 Crosetti feigns disinterest, but the next day presents Lewis with a rear-view mirror as a gift.